BLOG CATEGORY October 9, 2023

 When a dispute arises, the first step to a successful conflict resolution is taking a step back and thinking about what mode of negotiation you are in.
 Effective Negotiating® offers a framework to help you and your team differentiate negotiation modes.

-Below are some of the many examples of negotiation scenarios our training course can teach you to navigate:
+Below are some of the many examples of scenarios our on-site negotiation training course can teach you to navigate:

 Using personal negotiation methods in organizational contexts or overusing cooperation in highly competitive negotiations can erode your strategic advantage and weaken future positions.